 The department recommends that you apply for graduation at least two quarters before the quarter than you plan to graduate.
 The application process consists of two steps.

-- Complete the online Degree Application, print out the form, and return it (with your major evaluation form) to the Registrar's Office in Old Main 230.
+- Complete the online Degree Application and email it to the Registrar's Office.